RallyTechServices/utils-ancestor-pi-app-filter/README.md

 # @agile-central-technical-services/utils-ancestor-pi-app-filter

-An app plugin that adds an ancestor portfolio item filter to the app, or, if placed on a page containing a version of this plugin configured as a `publisher`, will listen for an ancestor filter from the publisher app.
+An app plugin that adds an ancestor portfolio item filter and project scoping to the app, or, if placed on a page containing a version of this plugin configured as a `publisher`, will listen for an ancestor filter from the publisher app.